dbredvick/drew-tech/content/posts/2019-07-27-should-i-buy-this-house/index.md

 #### The money

-I looked around at a few differrent calculators trying to figure out if it was a good financial decision.
+I looked around at a few different calculators trying to figure out if it was a good financial decision.
 There's lots of things you have to take into account.

 - Interest rate
 - Down payment amount